 Install a Monitored Home Security System

-Furthermore, you can add protection above and beyond burglary sensors.
-Adding monitored fire protection will help protect your investment from fire and smoke damage.
+Furthermore, you can add security above and beyond burglary sensors.
+Adding monitored fire detection can alert you immediately to fire and carbon monoxide emergencies.
 More importantly, it can save your life in the event of a carbon monoxide or fire emergency.
-Also consider adding environmental protection, such as water and low temperature sensors.
+Also consider adding environmental detection, such as water and low temperature sensors.

 Use Smart Home Automation to Your Advantage